bzr, git, and hg performance on the Linux tree

 So, Mercurial performs quite well.
 It generally sits somewhere between git and bzr.
 Hg runs somewhere around 2.75 times slower than git in the tested operations.
 Bzr runs around 5 times slower with the notable exception that bzr diff when there are no changes is 138 times slower than git and 35 times slower than Hg.

-12 Responses to “bzr, git, and hg performance on the Linux tree”
+15 thoughts on “bzr, git, and hg performance on the Linux tree

 Just curious… did you prime (or flush) the disk cache before running tests to make sure that all tests started with the same setup?